singhkunal2050/singhkunal2050v2/src/blog/2022-04-06-add-google-fonts-to-your-tailwindcss-project.md

 ---
-title: Add Google Fonts to Your React + TailwindCSS Project
+title: Add Google Fonts to Your React & NextJS + TailwindCSS Project
 author: Kunal Singh
 description: Use Google Fonts in Your TailwindCSS Projects
 tags: